 Since its inception, the center has made major contributions to cochlear implant technology.
 UI researchers, including Paul Abbas and Carolyn Brown, developed the neural response telemetry system, which measures residual auditory nerve activity and now is standard in all three FDA-approved implants.
 The system allows clinicians to “set” the implant for a recipient.
 It also provides a way to measure long-term effects of electrical stimulation on nerve function.
 Results from evaluating patients over several decades suggest that long-term stimulation helps maintain the neural environment.

 Iowa researchers also pioneered the use of bilateral cochlear implants—implants in both ears—that can improve localization and hearing in noisy environments.
-And the UI was one of the first centers in the world to initiate systematic studies aimed at assessing and improving implant users’ music perception and enjoyment.
+The UI was then one of the first centers in the world to initiate systematic studies aimed at assessing and improving implant users’ music perception and enjoyment.

-“Improved music perception can help normalize people’s lives, allowing them to enjoy the many things that music adds to our social and cultural fabric,” says Kate Gfeller, professor with joint appointments in the UI Department of Communication Sciences and Disorders and the UI School of Music.
+“Improved music perception can help normalize people’s lives, allowing them to enjoy the many things that music adds to our social and cultural fabric,” says Kate Gfeller, professor with joint appointments in the University of Iowa Department of Communication Sciences and Disorders and the University of Iowa School of Music.
 “Our work also has revealed very interesting overlaps between speech and music.
 We feel if the device can be improved for music perception, it may also have benefits for some of the more subtle aspects of speech, such as inflection and emotional tone.”

 Gfeller and her colleagues were also the first to establish a “brain training” protocol that significantly improves aspects of music perception and enjoyment.
 For one patient, the protocol’s success came at her Christmas Eve church service.